Arabesque animated fable offers a feline’s take on Middle Eastern religion

 Cast: Vincent Cassel, Cécile De France, Gérard Depardieu, Gilles Lellouche, Roy Dupuis, Elena Anaya, Florence Thomassin, Michel Duchaussoy, Myriam Boyer, Ludivine Sagnier

-This is the first film in the epic, two-part Gallic gangster saga Mesrine.
+Devin D. O’Leary delves into the Netflix “Watch Instantly” feature and previews the two-part Gallic gangster saga Mesrine.
 Vincent Cassel (Irreversible, Brotherhood of the Wolf, Black Swan) stars as a middle-class French soldier who returns home to the neon glamor of '60s Paris and is soon mentored by a criminal kingpin (Frenchy superstar Gérard Depardieu).
 Jacques Mesrine was a real dude whose life in crime became the stuff of legend.
 Like Scarface but real.
 And with an accent.
 I mean, a French accent.
 In French with English subtitles.
 HD Available.

 One chilly Parisian night, a young girl (Frenchy pop star Vanessa Paradis) contemplates suicide on a dark bridge.
 Out of the night comes a stranger (Daniel Auteuil) who offers her a second chance.
 He is a once great, now-faded circus performer, a knife-thrower in need of a partner.
 Together these two lost souls form a deep, telepathic bond.
 This hypnotic modern fairy tale comes from director Patrice Leconte (Ridicule, Monsieur Hire).
 Bring a date!